CharlesFaye/My_First_Project/README.md

 ##ActuSports Sn
-This is my first project that I had designed as a student and when I began learning HTML/CSS
+This is the first project that I had designed as a student and when I began learning HTML/CSS

 ##Getting Started